Mary Mallon: Investigation

-It was found that the family changed cooks on August 4.
-This was about three weeks before the typhoid epidemic broke out.
-The new cook, Mallon, remained in the family only a short time and left about three weeks after the outbreak occurred.
-Mallon was described as an Irish woman about 40 years of age, tall, heavy, single.
-She seemed to be in perfect health.

 First quarantine (1907–1910)

 Soper notified the New York City Health Department, whose investigators realized that Mallon was a typhoid carrier.
-Under sections 1169 and 1170 of the Greater New York Charter, Mallon was arrested as a public health threat.
-She was forced into an ambulance by five policemen and Dr. Josephine Baker, who at some point had to sit on Mallon to restrain her.
+By sections 1169 and 1170 of the Greater New York Charter, Mallon was arrested as a public health threat.
+She was forced into an ambulance by five policemen and Dr. Sara Josephine Baker, who at some time had to sit on Mallon to restrain her.
 Mallon was transported to the Willard Parker Hospital, where she was restrained and forced to give samples.
 For four days, she was not allowed to get up and use the bathroom on her own.
-The massive numbers of typhoid bacteria that were discovered in her stool samples indicated that the infection center was in her gallbladder.
-Under questioning, Mallon admitted that she almost never washed her hands.
-This was not unusual at the time; the germ theory of disease still was not fully accepted.
+The massive numbers of typhoid bacteria that were discovered in her stool samples indicated that the infection source was in her gallbladder.
+During questioning, Mallon admitted that she almost never washed her hands.
+This was not unusual at the time; the germ theory of disease put forth by obstetrician Dr. Ignaz Semmelweis in the 1860s and surgeon Dr. Joseph Lister in the 1880s was still not fully accepted by the general public, especially by the undereducated.

 On March 19, 1907, Mallon was sentenced to quarantine on North Brother Island.
-While quarantined, she gave stool and urine samples three times per week.
-Authorities suggested removing her gallbladder, but she refused because she did not believe she carried the disease.
+While quarantined she gave stool and urine samples three times per week.
+Authorities suggested removing her gallbladder, but she refused because she claimed she did not believe she carried the disease.
 At the time, gallbladder removal was dangerous, and people had died from the procedure.
 Mallon was also unwilling to stop working as a cook, a job that earned more money for her than any other.
 Having no home of her own, she was always on the verge of poverty.

 After the publication of Soper's article in the Journal of the American Medical Association, Mallon attracted extensive media attention and received the nickname "Typhoid Mary".
-Later, in a textbook that defined typhoid fever, she again was called "Typhoid Mary".
+Later, in a textbook that defined typhoid fever, she again was termed "Typhoid Mary".

 Soper visited Mallon in quarantine, telling her he would write a book and give her part of the royalties.
 She angrily rejected his proposal and locked herself in the bathroom until he left.
 She hated the nickname and wrote in a letter to her lawyer: